Jac-Zac/PML_DL_Final_Project/README.md

 # TODO:

+> NOTE: if we want to use UVIT which I prefer we still have to deal with the mess coming from latent space
+> To deal with it you do Monte Carlo sampling, which allows you to estimate epistemic uncertaint

 - Modify the model to have a linear layer at the end
 - Modify the validation to use the fast sampling instead (if you want).
 We can avoid fast sampling
 - Try to do LLLA after you have changed the last layer to be linear
 - Implement Flow Matching instead of Diffiusion (using still the same Unet), We should be able to swap with a model registry

+### Added but to review

+- [ ] Flow Matching
+- [ ] LLM model

 ### Additional results